minor code: BREW

 Faculty Steward: Taylor

 A total of 18 credits is needed for this minor.
-All prerequisites for the classes must be met or consent of the instructor obtained before enrolling in class.
+All prerequisites for the classes must be met or consent of the instructor obtained before enrolling in class at least 9 upper division credits of a minor must be completed at NMSU.
 Note that BIOL 311 requires BIOL 2110G as a pre-requisite and FSTE 320 requires BIOL 2110G/2110L as pre-requisites.

 REQUIRED Courses (14-15 credit hours):